aseem-keyal/boreas/README.md

 General Tips
 ------------
 When picking answer lines, pick answers that are similar in nature, such as Chinese dynasties or architects.
 This will allow the tf-idf algorith to filter out words common to those topics such as "trade" or "building", respectively.
+The program is also most effective when a large selection of answerlines is used.
+Also when using category ambiguous answers like "mercury", please designate the category (Mythology or Science) to avoid erroneous results.
 Usage
 --------------